Pirates Of The Caribbean: Curse Of The Black Pearl

 * The tattoo on Captain Jack Sparrow's wrist is a swallow, not a sparrow.
 The tail on the bird is the giveaway

-* When Norrington arrives on the HMS Dauntless to fight the cursed pirates, some of the naval personal are fighting no one because the CGI skeletons weren't put in
+* When Norrington arrives on the HMS Dauntless to fight the cursed pirates, some of the naval personal are fighting no one because not enough CGI skeletons were put in

 * In the mid-17th century, "Commodore" was simply a new title for captains that were in charge of squadrons, not a promotion.
 Commodore became a promotion in mid-to-late 19th century America